PantherList - Common Questions

 The list of all advertised PantherLists can be found here: http://listserv.uwm.edu/mailman/listinfo/.
 The page will take a while to load so please be patient.
 Please note this is NOT a comprehensive listing of all PantherLists that exist.
 It only includes those lists that the owners have chosen to make visible to the public.

-Clients can also be subscribed to lists, which means they will receive any emails sent to the PantherList.
-To find out to which lists a client is subscribed, log into PantherList, then click on the Display names of lists to which you are subscribed link.
+Users can also be subscribed to lists, which means they will receive any emails sent to the PantherList.
+To find out to which lists a user is subscribed, log into PantherList, then click on the Display names of lists to which you are subscribed link.
 All PantherLists to which a user is subscribed to and who the owner of each list is.

 Depending on the configuration of the list to which you're subscribed, removing yourself may or may not be an option.
 If you'd like to unsubscribe from a PantherList, visit the list's information page at "http://listserv.uwm.edu/mailman/listinfo/LISTNAME" - where "LISTNAME" is the name of the PantherList from which you would like to be removed.